There are currently no products in the cart.

 While some of the above-mentioned symptoms were observed when excessive dosages were administered, a 2019 review concluded that at appropriate dosages, there was no credible evidence of an association between MSG and any negative symptoms or side effects.(6)

-Is MSG Bad for You: What Does the Science Say?
+Does MSG actually cause Headaches(or other symptoms): What Does the Science Say?

 Though MSG has become a popular scapegoat, there’s actually very little scientific evidence behind all the negative claims.
 In the 1990s, the FDA asked a scientific group to conduct an independent study investigating whether or not MSG was really as bad as everyone thought it was.